qubard/mcidle-python/README.md

 It is particularly useful for servers which punish you for disconnecting (e.g `2b2t.org` which has queues)

-I recommend using two accounts: one to login with via mcidle, and one to connect to mcidle with locally to avoid invalidating your login sessions (see notes).

 Feel free to submit an issue if something doesn't work properly.

 # Supported Versions